 Why Does Solar Energy Determine the Future?

 The rapid growth of the global economy, in particular, the rise of China and India, proportionally increases the need for energy.
-According to forecasts, by 2030 the figure will grow by at least 50%.
-At the same time, hydrocarbon reserves are being depleted – oil, coal, shale, natural gas are a non-renewable natural resource, as they have been accumulating for millions of years.
+According to forecasts, by 2030, the figure will grow by at least 50%.
+At the same time, hydrocarbon reserves are being depleted – oil, coal, shale, and natural gas are a non-renewable natural resources, as they have been accumulating for millions of years.

 All this makes humanity look for new sources of energy.
 One of the most promising is the energy of the sun.
-Our star is an inexhaustible, cheap and environmentally friendly source of energy.
+Our star is an inexhaustible, cheap, and environmentally friendly energy source.

 New Solar Panels Will Additionally Serve as Air Conditioning Buildings

 Scientists from Stanford University, together with their Chinese colleagues, have created a device that converts sunlight into electricity and simultaneously cools large volumes of air.
 An engineer at Stanford University, Shanhui Fan, modernized the device of the widely used rooftop photovoltaic systems to convert sunlight into electricity.
 After making structural changes, it began to perform an additional function – to lower the air temperature.

 The upper sun-receiving layer remains unchanged – it consists of semiconductor photovoltaic cells that convert visible light into electricity.
 Fundamentally new is the lower layer, which is made of materials that can remove heat from the roof of a building based on a process known as radiation cooling.

 Swift Solar Developed a New Generation of Solar Panels